DPCobb/bandit/README.md

 # Bandit
 ## Task Automation Scripting

+v1.0.0 aka the it works but it ain't pretty version.

 Bandit helps automate tasks in both the command line and GUI.

 Requires curl for remote requests